 Alongside tea, beer (pijiu) is one of the most popular drinks.
 Tsingtao widely available, alongside provincially brewed lagers.
 Imported beers and spirits are available in Western-style bars.

-The Spring Festival, mentioned above, is a wonderful time to visit China.
+The Spring Festival.
 It's celebrated nationwide and marked by visits to temples, street processions involving paper dragons, drummers and acrobats, and the setting off of firecrackers.

 If you're interested in experiencing China's tribal culture, meanwhile, then timing your visit around a regional festival is definitely recommended.
 In Guizhou province the festivals are held at times of the year when there was traditionally less to do in the fields but plenty of food to go around.
 One of the most fascinating festivals is the Sisters' Meal Festival in April, when many of tribal youngsters choose a partner.
 Visit at this time and you'll see Miao people in decorated jackets and fine silver jewellery coming together to sing, play drums and enjoy dragon lantern dancing.

 April/May - Cheung Chau Bun Festival is a traditional Chinese festival on the island of Cheung Chau.
 There is tons of unique snacks to try while at Cheung Chau.
 Also, lots of vendors selling inexpensive trinkets and clothes.